 Recovery can come in many forms.
 In my opinion, there are three main areas of recovery that everyone should be aiding—not only to gain muscle, but also if you want to improve your general health.

-What you fuel your body with before and after your workouts will dictate how well you perform in the gym.
+What you fuel your body with before and after your workouts will dictate how well you perform in the gym and whether or not you gain weight.
 If you eat like crap, you'll feel like crap.
 If you eat foods that provide your body with adequate amounts of nutrients, your muscles will recover from the weights and grow back fuller and stronger.

 Mobility isn't just for people who do yoga.
 Everyone can benefit from having better mobility.
 If you lift weights and don't pay any attention to improving and maintaining your joint range of motion, you're setting yourself up for injury.
 Adding mobility work to your routine consistently will help your body recover from training and lead to improvements in overall strength, health, and muscle gain.